This trope provides examples of two or more actors playing the same character within the same work.

 - Atlantis: The Lost Empire: Jim Varney died while recording dialogue for Cookie, so Steven Barr voiced him in the scene near the end where he says goodbye to Milo.

 - Fun and Fancy Free: For Mickey and the Beanstalk, Walt Disney recorded dialogue for Mickey when it was in production prior to the project being put on hold due to World War II.
-When the film was put back in production after World War II, sound effects wizard Jimmy MacDonald, who had become Mickey's voice by then, finished the mouse's lines.
+When production resumed after the war, sound effects wizard Jimmy MacDonald, who had become Mickey's voice by then, finished the mouse's lines.

-- After Janet Waldo, the normal voice of Judy Jetson, recorded her dialogue, the Universal execs had pop singer Tiffany, who was originally to just be Judy's singing voice, be her speaking voice as well and rerecord Waldo's lines.
+- After Janet Waldo, the normal voice of Judy Jetson, recorded her dialogue, Executive Meddling had pop singer Tiffany, who was to be just Judy's singing voice, be her speaking voice as well and rerecord Waldo's lines.
 Despite that, one of them was kept in, which was most likely an oversight.

 - George O'Hanlon and Mel Blanc, the voices of George Jetson and Mr. Spacely respectively, both died during production, so Jeff Bergman filled in for lines they had yet to record.

 - The Lion King: Jeremy Irons sung as Scar through most of the "Be Prepared" number, but after he threw out his voice during recording, Jim Cummings sang the rest of the song for him.